kolergy/agent_bean/README.md

 # Agent Bean
 Agent Bean is a Language Model (LLM) agent that is designed to interact with users and perform various tasks.
-It is being developped with the help of aider: https://github.com/paul-gauthier/aider the aim is to have an agent capable to be run fully localy, it is still possible to usie openAI API
+It is being developped with the help of aider: https://github.com/paul-gauthier/aider the aim is to have an agent capable to be run fully localy, it is still possible to use openAI API

 ## Curent capabilities: